Retiring? Is Your Income Being Reduced?

 Look Back Period To Avoid "IRMAA"

 Medicare's Part B and Part D premiums can be increased if the Social Security Administration (SSA) determines your income to be above set limits.
-These premium increases are known as the Income Related Monthly Adjustments or "IRMAA."
+These premium increases are known as the Income Related Monthly Adjustments Amount or "IRMAA."
 High income earners must pay higher Medicare Part B & D premiums.
-To determine your monthly premiums, Medicare relies on what the SSA shows as your Modified Adjusted Gross Income (MAGI) from two years ago.
+To determine your monthly premiums, Medicare relies on what the SSA shows as your Modified Adjusted Gross Income (MAGI) from two years ago (look at line 11 of your 1040).
 This negatively affects those that have recently had a notable drop in earned income.
 You can reduce higher premiums by requesting a reconsideration of your current income by submitting an SSA-44 form.
 This form essentially asks the SSA to look at your MAGI based on today's adjusted earnings rather than two years ago, thereby reducing Part A & D's monthly premiums.

 Medicare Part B & D Premium Income Limits & Penalties For 2023